 - Football (girls and boys)

 - Netball (girls)

 - Hockey (girls and boys)

 - Cross Country

-- Basketball (girls and
+- Basketball (girls and boys)

-- boys)

 - Athletics

 - Rounders (girls)

 - Tennis

 - Cricket (girls and boys)

 - Volleyball

 - Golf

 - Climbing

-Recent highlights have included 3 of our Athletics teams reaching the National Finals.
-Also, several of our Football and Netball teams were area and county champions.
-Our U-14 boys Cricket team won the Yorkshire Cup and made it through to the North of England Final, narrowly losing to Sedburgh School.
-We have also had our boys and girls Basketball teams regularly reach the last 16 in the country.
-We have been ranked in the top 50 Sport Schools in the country by the School Sport Magazine for the last 3 years running.
+Notable, highlights have included 3 of our Athletic teams reaching the National Finals.
+In addition, our Football and Netball teams were crowned area and county champions.
+Recently, our cricket team have excelled by lifting the Yorkshire Cup and advancing to the North of England Final, narrowly losing to Sedburgh School.

+Both our boys and girls basketball teams hold an impressive record when competing against teams in the local area; further to this, they have become frequent visitors in the last 16 of the National Coemption.
+Amongst these achievements we have been ranked in the top 100 Sport Schools in the country by featuring in the School Sport Magazine for the last 4 consecutive years.